Step-by-Step Guide to Becoming a Substance Use Disorder Counselor in Your State

 Bachelor’s Degrees (BA, BS) in Substance Abuse Counseling

-A bachelors program, of course, has more to offer than an associate degree in both the sciences and liberal arts, so it’s worth considering even if it isn’t a requirement for certification in your state.
+A bachelor’s program in substance abuse counseling, of course, has more to offer than an associate degree in both the sciences and liberal arts, so it’s worth considering even if it isn’t a requirement for certification in your state.
 Holding a bachelor’s will also reduce the number of pre-professional practice hours you’re required to complete, while providing more in-depth study of:

 At the same time, the critical and very human ability to feel empathy and to communicate are cultivated through more liberal studies courses.
 You also have the opportunity to broaden your understanding of substance use disorder through studies of history, sociology, and even politics.
 Thats all knowledge that can make you a stronger advocate and a better partner for patients going through the depths of addiction.